 Although the term SMART started to spread in the 1980s after Doran’s article in Management Review,SMART goals were born from a 1960s psychological theory where researchers began testing the relationship between conscious decision-making and output.
 In Dr. Edwin Locke’s often-quoted paper on the subject, he notes that “an individual's conscious ideas regulate his actions” and have a direct relationship to goal execution.

 His study also finds that it isn’t money, results, or external pressures that motivate high performance.
 It’s simply the act of breaking down a hard goal into a conscious purpose that others willingly share.
-So even though you can’t force someone to get excited about a project, you can set them up for success with highly structured objectives using the SMART goal method.
+Although you can’t force someone to be excited about a project, you can set them up for success with highly structured objectives using the SMART goal method.

 Examples of SMART goals for project managers